 Supply chain analytics and tools: What to look for in a response and supply planning solution

 The best response and supply solutions must be able to handle large volumes of unstructured data from disparate sources – to create visualisations, planning outputs, KPIs, “what-if” scenarios, ROI metrics, and more.
 The application of advanced analysis helps users identify and address materials and resourcing problems, and then figure out the fastest and most profitable or least costly way of solving them and preventing their recurrence.
 Core elements of response and supply planning tools within an integrated business planning system should include:

 - Multi-level planning: To manage complex, multi-level materials and resource planning, supply chain managers must look to multi-level planning tools that are cloud-integrated across the supply chain and the rest of the business.

-- Supply planning: To develop resilient and tactical supply plans, businesses need to have supply planning tools with the power to develop and use both unconstrained and constrained optimization algorithms.
+- Supply planning: To develop resilient and tactical supply plans, businesses need to have supply planning tools with the power to develop and use both unconstrained and constrained optimisation algorithms.

 - Rough-cut planning: To handle sudden and often unexpected events, rough-cut planning features should be able to assess real-time capacity and materials constraints simultaneously and support the rapid development of a rough, time-series capacity plan.